coveo/source.coveo.com/_posts/2015-08-18-managing-memory-issues.md

   image: ybussieres.png
 ---

- ###Comment to delete###
+ ////Comment to delete

  This article on confluence: https://developers.coveo.com/display/SupportKB/TroubleShooting+memory+issues+with+CESService7 explains the procedure in a more detailed way.
 This article also needs revision/approval.
 If you could include the link to my article at the beggining of the blog once everything is fine, it would be appreciated.
-Thanks, and sorry for messing up the blog.
+Thanks, and sorry for messing up the blog. ///

 By default, CESService7 should not use more than 50% of the RAM.
 This way, CES won’t monopolize the whole resources available.